-Table 17 OpenVPN Server List-Add Rule
+Table 19 OpenVPN Client: Add Rule

-LABEL DESCRIPTION Description Enter 1-32 single-byte printable ASCII characters, but <>/\$& are not allowed.
+LABEL DESCRIPTION Description Enter 1-32 single-byte printable ASCII characters, but <>^\$& are not allowed.
 User Name Enter the User Name of the OpenVPN Server account you want to connect to.
 Password Enter the Password of the OpenVPN Server account you want to connect to.
 Import .ovpn file Import an .ovpn file that you get from the OpenVPN Server that you want to connect to.
 Note: Do not import the .ovpn file you get from your NBG6818's OpenVPN Server.
 Enable VPN on Select the interface(s) that are allowed by the OpenVPN Server account you want to connect to.
+APPLY Click APPLY to save your changes back to the NBG6818.
+CANCEL Click CANCEL to exit this screen without saving.